GauravSharma1534/FSD-2/exp5/README.md

+ # Experiment – 5 #
+Title: Optimize Frontend Performance Using Lazy Loading

+# Aim #
 To optimize frontend performance of a Single Page Application by implementing lazy loading for components.

-Objectives
+# Objectives #

-To understand lazy loading in frontend applications
+To understand lazy loading in frontend applications.
 To reduce initial page load time
 To load components only when required

 To improve performance and user experience in a Single Page Application